BillyCelline/stochastics/README.md

-# monkeying around with markov chains
+# aka the memoryless property

-aka the memoryless property
+monkeying around with markov chains, MDPs, and MCMC